On a Sparse Shortcut Topology of Artificial Neural Networks: EXPRESSIVITY

-Based on the above derivation, for any $f(x)$ consisting of $L$ piecewise linear segments and the first piece is non-constant, there will be a function $\sum_{i=0}^{L-1} R_i$ constructed by a one-neuron-wide L-layer S3-Net that can exactly represent $f(x)$.
-Because $f(x)$ can approximate any continuous univariate function, it is concluded that any continuous univariate function can be expressed by a one-neuron-wide deep S3-Net.
-This immediately verifies our proposition.
+Based on the above derivation, for any $f(x)$ consisting of $N$ piecewise linear segments, there will be a function $f(x_0)+\sum_{i=0}^{N-1} R_i$ constructed by a one-neuron-wide $N$-layer network in the proposed topology that can exactly represent $f(x)$.
+Because $f(x)$ can approximate any continuous univariate function, \textbf{Proposition 1} is verified.